Fathom vs. Dryrun

 Budget: Custom built budget

-Entry price of $19 USD/month
+Entry price of $29 USD/month when billed annually.

 Premier Plan: Advanced Collaboration for Teams/Clients